I’ve had to write a post like this one much too often. I said it first in a post in June 2015 “Enough Is Enough...Lord Heal This Land”.

 A comprehensive report by USA Today tracked all mass killings from 2006 through 2017 in which the perpetrator willfully killed 4 or more people.
 For firearm mass killing instances, it found 271 incidents with a total of 1,358 victims.
 This equates to a mass shooting approximately every 16 days. roughly 22.5 per year, with a mean of 5.01 victims per incident.

 The following are the 20 deadliest mass shootings in modern U.S. history (c.
 1950 forward).
-This list does not include the shooting in Parkland, FL on Valentine’s Day, February 14, 2018
+This list does not include the shooting in Parkland, FL, Thousand Oaks, CA, hundred of others in 2018 and 2019 and the latest in Aurora, IL on February 15, 2019

 No this post is not a rant about gun control although those of you who know me know my position on gun control.
 It’s not a rant about race relations in this country although those of you who know me know my position on race relations.
 It’s not a post to defend my political or social or moral ideologies, although those of you who know me know my positions on these things.
 It is not a post to defend my religious beliefs or to convince you to accept them.
 I’m not going to ask if you are saved or want to be saved in this post.
 I will ask it in others but not this one.
 This post is a plea to all of us white, black, red, yellow, Democrat, Republican, liberal, conservative, independent, Christian, non-Christian, atheist, straight, gay, to take a look at ourselves and this nation, and start making those changes within ourselves, changes that end these horrific acts.
 That may sound like an impossible task, and it may be, but it’s worth a try.
 With the help and guidance of the Holy Spirit our efforts will result in change.